usnistgov/dioptra/docs/source/tutorials/essential_workflows/part-5.rst

 .. admonition:: Learn More

-   See :ref:`Artifacts: explanation <explanation-artifacts>` to learn about the purpose of artifacts.
+   See :ref:`Artifacts Explanation <explanation-artifacts>` to learn about the purpose of artifacts.